agda/agda2hs/_sources/tutorials.md.txt

 ```
 name: example-basics
 include: .
-depend: agda2hs
+depend: agda2hs-base
-flags: --erasure
+flags: --erasure --no-projection-like
 ```
 The `include` label specifies the current folder as the path for files to be included in the library.
 For our toy example it works perfectly, but for a bigger library it might be handy to place all the `.agda` files in a single repository such as `src`.

 The only dependency we need so far is `agda2hs`, as that is where `Haskell.Prelude` and agda2hs pragmas live.

 Finally, to be able to  import modules we need in this example, erasure needs to be enabled.
 We add it as a flag.
+We also enable the `--no-projection-like` flag since otherwise functions might get inlined inadvertently.

 Let's look at the `HelloWorld.agda` file now: